FY14 Priority Initiatives

 The estimated net annual savings from these strategies is projected to be almost $1 million by 2015, and could be in the range of $3 million by 2018.
-Changes to the life insurance benefit are also expected to result in approximately $300,000 of recurring annual savings starting in 2014 upon implementation.

-Given the significance of various regulatory changes and the continued increase of Princeton’s health care cost trend, the University will continue to carefully review and assess our community health status and delivered health care programs.
+Given the significance of various regulatory changes and the continued increase of Princeton’s health care cost trend, the University will continue to carefully review and assess its community health status and delivered health care programs.